-Plank [10] was the first to observe that stable storage contention can be serious problem for consistent checkpointing, and suggested checkpoint staggering as a solution.
-The degree of staggering with Plank's algorithm (based on the Chandy-Lamport algorithm [1]) is completely dependent on the application's communication pattern.
-In contrast, our algorithm allows arbitrary staggering of the checkpoints, independent of the application.
-Plank [10] also presents another approach for staggering checkpoints, that is applicable to wormhole routed networks.
-This algorithm also does not permit arbitrary/controlled staggering.
+Plank [11] was the first to observe that stable storage contention can be serious problem for consistent checkpointing, and suggested checkpoint staggering as a solution.
+Plank presented a consistent checkpointing algorithms similar to Chandy-Lamport [1] that attempts to stagger the checkpoints.
+However, often some checkpoints taken by this algorithm are not staggered.
+In contrast, our algorithm allows arbitrary staggering of the checkpoints.
+Plank [11] also presents another approach for staggering checkpoints, that is applicable to wormhole routed networks.
+(This algorithm also does not permit arbitrary staggering.)
+As our algorithm applies to all networks, we do not consider Plank's second algorithm for comparison purposes.